 “Organizations generally have a set of skills that they know they need to build, and they have identified a target population that they think can meet those skills,” Onisk says.
 “The next level is curating this into a learning experience and curriculum that’s attractive to the learner and that provides intuitive value.”

 Modern, digital-first training approaches can be used to deliver personalized learning content to employees when they need it most, helping to reduce information overload and increase retention.
-Using digital content libraries or learning platforms with resources that target specific learning needs or aggregate content based on user can help ensure learners are finding the right information.
+Using digital content libraries or learning platforms with resources that target specific learning needs or aggregate content based on user preferences can help ensure learners are finding the right information.
 Learning should feel natural, occurring in the flow of work and easily applicable to learners’ specific challenges and aspirations.

 There comes a point in every employee’s tenure where they start to consider other options and possibly leaving the company.
 This can happen for a variety of reasons, including a lack of opportunity for growth or burnout.